Nitrosamine impurities in medications: Guidance

 We appreciate the significance of this request.
 We will continue to engage with stakeholders to consider all options to address the potential risks associated with nitrosamines.

-19. Approach for drug products that are planned for submission or are already filed with Health Canada (updated)
+19. Approach for drug products that are planned for submission or are already filed with Health Canada

-If the formation or introduction of nitrosamine impurities is unavoidable, manufacturing processes should demonstrate process capability to routinely reduce the levels of nitrosamine impurities below the AI.
+If the formation or introduction of nitrosamine impurities is unavoidable, manufacturing processes should demonstrate process capability to routinely reduce the levels of nitrosamine impurities below the AI limit.
 A control strategy, based on product and process understanding, should be established for each nitrosamine impurity present in the API and/or drug product.

-For drug products that are planned for submission or have already been submitted, MAHs and applicants should proactively undertake a risk assessment for the potential presence of nitrosamine impurities in the drug product (if this has not already been undertaken) using the considerations and steps provided for marketed products in Health Canada's communications.
+For drug products that are planned for submission or have already been submitted, MAHs and applicants should proactively undertake a risk assessment for the potential presence of nitrosamine impurities in the drug product (if this has not already been undertaken) using the considerations and steps provided for approved products in Health Canada's communications.
 For planned submissions, the relevant sections of the Common Technical Document (CTD) in the drug application should include information on these risk assessments.

-A summary and discussion of the risk assessment for nitrosamine impurities in the drug product should be placed in section 3.2.P.2 of the CTD.
 Confirmatory testing results and updated control strategy (where warranted) should also be included in the drug application (for example, under sections 3.2.S.2, 3.2.S.4, 3.2.S.7, 3.2.P.3, 3.2.P.4, 3.2.P.5, 3.2.P.8).

 For submitted applications currently under review, MAHs and applicants may be asked to provide the risk assessment and confirmatory testing results as part of the assessment procedure.
 For further information, refer to number 20.

-20. Risk assessments for the potential presence of nitrosamine impurities as part of the expected content for new submissions (updated)
+20. Risk assessments for the potential presence of nitrosamine impurities as part of the expected content for new submissions

-Risk assessments for nitrosamine impurities should be conducted routinely during API and drug product development.
-The outcome of the risk assessment for nitrosamine impurities in the drug product and the justification for the proposed control strategy for nitrosamine impurities should be made available for assessment in New Drug Submissions (NDSs), Abbreviated New Drug Submissions (ANDSs), Supplements and Notifiable Changes (refer to number 13).
+Risk assessments for the potential presence of nitrosamine impurities should be conducted routinely during API and drug product development.
+The outcome of the risk assessment for nitrosamine impurities in the drug product and the justification for the proposed control strategy for nitrosamine impurities should be made available for assessment in New Drug Submissions (NDSs), Abbreviated New Drug Submissions (ANDSs), applications for a Drug Identification Number for a Pharmaceutical Product (DINAs) (with Chemistry & Manufacturing (C&M) data), applications for a Drug Identification Number for a Biological Product (DINBs), Supplements, Notifiable Changes and Post-DIN Changes submissions (refer to number 13).
 For more information on mutagenic impurity considerations and quality risk management principles, consult the following:

 - Good Manufacturing Practices Guide for Drug Products (GUI-0001)